geonik/ppjson/README.md

 of a json file to pretty format.

-It has no external dependencies apart from the Python standard library and works with both Python 2 and Python 3.
+It has no external dependencies apart from the Python standard library and works with Python 3.

 # Usage